Part of: Time Tools HubVisit Hub

 If you configure your server to the "Europe/London" time zone (which uses GMT), your server logs will suddenly shift by one hour in the summer.

 UTC, being a standard, never observes Daylight Saving Time.
 It is entirely immune to political boundary changes and summer time shifts.
-This immunity is why it is the only acceptable format for storing dates in a database.
+This immunity is why it is the only acceptable format for storing dates in an ISO 8601 format.

 Developer Best Practices

 1. Never use GMT in code: Always use UTC.
-Most modern programming languages have deprecated their GMT functions (e.g., JavaScript's toGMTString() is deprecated in favor of toUTCString()).
+Most modern programming languages have deprecated their GMT functions.

 2. Server Configuration: Always configure your Linux servers, Docker containers, and database engines to use the UTC timezone.
 Never set them to GMT or Europe/London.